dmarcus-wire/ubi-ffmpeg/README.md

 ## ubi8-ffmpeg

-This Containerfile creates a container with Python 3.9, installs development tools, builds and installs FFmpeg from source, and configures the container to run with a non-root user.
+The Containerfile (i.e. [ubi8-py39-ffmpeg](https://github.com/dmarcus-wire/ubi-python-ffmpeg/blob/main/ubi8-py39-ffmpeg))  creates a container with Python 3.9, installs development tools, builds and installs FFmpeg from source, and configures the container to run with a non-root user.
 The result is a Python-based container with FFmpeg installed, ready to be used for media processing or other tasks involving FFmpeg.

 **FROM** registry.redhat.io/ubi8/python-39: